3rd Five-Year Plan (China)

-The 3rd Five-Year Plan of China was a set of economic goals designed to strengthen the Chinese economy between 1966 and 1970.
+The 3rd Five-Year Plan was a set of economic goals designed to strengthen the Chinese economy between 1966 and 1970.
 It was the first five-year plan held after the Great Leap Forward, and the plan was implemented around the same time as the Cultural Revolution.

 Background

 Beginning with the Third Five Year Plan, China framed its socialist economic development in terms of two tasks: (1) establishing an independent and relatively complete national industrial and economic system and (2) modernization of agriculture, industry, national defense, science, and technology.

 The Third Plan was originally due early in 1963, but at that time China's economy was too dislocated, as a result of the failure of the Great Leap Forward and four poor harvests to permit any planned operations.
 Research and study into the elements of this Plan started in early 1964.
 The Plan contained two comparatively detailed schemes: one was the Preliminary Tentative Plan of the 3rd Five-year Plan (1966–1970) proposed by the State Planning Commission and agreed by the Central Government Work Meeting in May 1964; the other was the Report Syllabus about the Arrangement of the 3rd Five-year Plan drawn out by the State Planning Commission and agreed by the central government in September 1965.
 As initially conceived, the Third Five Year Plan emphasized further development in China's already more developed coastal areas and a greater focus on consumer goods.
 It called for enhancing "eating, clothing, and daily use" items (chi, chuan, yong).
 During discussions of the Third Five Year Plan, Mao acknowledged that during the Great Leap Forward, "We set revenue too high and extended the infrastructure battlefront too long," and that it was "best to do less and well."